noredigidev/temp-mail/README.md

 # Disposable Temp Mail on Cloudflare Workers

-Tempik is a **self-hosted disposable email** service that runs entirely on **Cloudflare Workers** — no VPS required.
+Temp Mail is a **self-hosted disposable email** service that runs entirely on **Cloudflare Workers** — no VPS required.
 It uses Cloudflare Email Workers to receive inbound email, D1 for storage, and serves a clean web UI from the edge.

 ---